yanshu/pisa/INSTALL.md

 ### Quickstart

-In Ubuntu you can peform the following steps to perform a clean, full (all optional dependencies included), editable install of PISA on your local PC.
+In Ubuntu you can peform the following steps to perform a clean, full (all optional dependencies included), editable install of PISA on your local PC; test the installation; and run a quick analysis.

 ```bash
 # Install required and optional system packages